 South Carolina | SC Picture Project | Beaufort County Photos | Battery Creek

 The coastal town of Port Royal is located between Battery Creek and the Beaufort River in Beaufort County.
-This small, historic community is known for its quiet lifestyle and a multitude of walking trails and boardwalks, and especially, its trawler fleet.
+A small, historic community, it is known for its quiet lifestyle, its beautiful trails and boardwalks, and especially, its trawler fleet.

 Port Royal was the site of Spanish and French settlements dating from the 16th century, and it played an important role in both the American Revolution and the Civil War.
 The Emancipation Proclamation was first read in Port Royal under the Proclamation Tree in 1863.

 The shrimp trawlers shown on this page are docked at Battery Creek.
 Those who make their living by fishing in South Carolina’s waters stay closely attuned to yearly variations in conditions, and they work long days to maximize their catches.
 Starting and ending dates for the three shrimp seasons in South Carolina are determined each year by the state’s Department of Natural Resources.

 Roe season comes in the spring – May or June – and begins when DNR determines an adequate number of eggs have spawned.
 June through August is the time for catching brown shrimp.
 White shrimp – the offspring of the spring spawn – come next.
 This long season generally peaks between September and October, and it lasts until December or January, when the water temperature finally drops to the mid-40s.

 Port Royal is one of South Carolina’s last remaining maritime villages.
 South Carolina shrimpers, while struggling to pay high gasoline prices and compete with cheap, foreign shrimp, still persevere along the shores of Battery Creek.
 The Warrior, pictured below, is aptly named, since most Lowcountry shrimpers must fight an uphill battle in order to continue their way of life.